Crisp and Co. Banner Image

 Interestingly, previous divorce statistics indicated that there was an increase of around 16,000 divorces between 2018 and 2019, but this rise in divorce rates was thought to be down to divorce centres catching up on a backlog of divorces, rather than being an accurate reflection of the number of couples who were looking to get divorced.

-That said, with the introduction of the No Fault Divorce law in April 2022, we predict that we may witness an increase in divorce applications as the process is now easier, and arguably less contentious.
-We will certainly be interested to review the 2022 UK divorce stats to ascertain if this prediction is accurate when they are released at the end of this year.
+That said, with the introduction of the No Fault Divorce law in April 2022, it is hard to predict how this will change the landscape in the long run.
+Although we originally thought that we may witness an increase in divorce applications as the process is now easier, and arguably less contentious, the 2022 stats reveal a completely opposite picture.
+We look forward to seeing how these law changes affect the stats a few years down the line.

 How long are couples married before they get divorced?